Karyotype

 A karyogram or idiogram is a graphical depiction of a karyotype, wherein chromosomes are generally organized in pairs, ordered by size and position of centromere for chromosomes of the same size.
 Karyotyping generally combines light microscopy and photography in the metaphase of the cell cycle, and results in a photomicrographic (or simply micrographic) karyogram.
 In contrast, a schematic karyogram is a designed graphic representation of a karyotype.
 In schematic karyograms, just one of the sister chromatids of each chromosome is generally shown for brevity, and in reality they are generally so close together that they look as one on photomicrographs as well unless the resolution is high enough to distinguish them.
 The study of whole sets of chromosomes is sometimes known as karyology.

 Karyotypes describe the chromosome count of an organism and what these chromosomes look like under a light microscope.
 Attention is paid to their length, the position of the centromeres, banding pattern, any differences between the sex chromosomes, and any other physical characteristics.
 The preparation and study of karyotypes is part of cytogenetics.

 The basic number of chromosomes in the somatic cells of an individual or a species is called the somatic number and is designated 2n.
-In the germ-line (the sex cells) the chromosome number is n (humans: n = 23).^{p28} Thus, in humans 2n = 46.
+In the germ-line (the sex cells) the chromosome number is n (humans: n = 23).^{p28} As such, in humans 2n = 46.

-So, in normal diploid organisms, autosomal chromosomes are present in two copies.
-There may, or may not, be sex chromosomes.
+In normal diploid organisms, autosomal chromosomes are present in two copies.
+There can potentially be sex chromosomes.
 Polyploid cells have multiple copies of chromosomes and haploid cells have single copies.

-Karyotypes can be used for many purposes; such as to study chromosomal aberrations, cellular function, taxonomic relationships, medicine and to gather information about past evolutionary events (karyosystematics).
+Karyotypes can be used for many purposes, such as to study chromosomal aberrations, cellular function, and taxonomic relationships, to aid in medical research, and to gather information about past evolutionary events (karyosystematics).